princetoncollins/csv-formatter-app/README.md

 <b>"Header1"</b> or <b>"DataField1"</b>

-The string is then rendered to the Vue.js front end in a CSV-like format.
+The string is then rendered in CSV-like format to the Vue.js front end.

 <b>To use:</b><br>
 - <code><b>git clone</b></code> into desired folder location.